wp19991/yiya/README.md

 # TODOs
-A easy tool for manage your TODO items on your mac.
+An easy tool for managing your TODO items on your mac.